omnetpp/omnetpp/doc/src/userguide/launcher.rst

 .. note::

    You can terminate all currently running processes by selecting the root of the launch.
-This will not cancel the whole batch; only the currently active processes.
+This will not cancel the whole batch, only the currently active processes.
 If you want to cancel the whole batch, open the :guilabel:`Progress View` and cancel the simulation batch there.

 Clicking on the process in the :guilabel:`Debug View` switches to the output of that process in the :guilabel:`Console